ashutoshmjain/gita/src/how.md

 <div style="padding-left:40px;font-size:0.9em;">

-We know, in order to keep their internet services (email, search, social) free - likes of Google and Facebook turned it into an advertising platform.
+We know, in order to keep their services free - email, search, social - likes of Google and Facebook turned the internet into an advertising platform.
 Every click is analysed at the perils of reading experience - to place clickbaits.
-But If you thought they are the only culprits, you would be surprised !
+But If you thought they were the only culprits, you would be surprised !
 CNN  uses as many as 21 trackers!
 And most other trusted names are equally bad.

 ![cnnTrackers](./cnnTrackers.png)